Hopac/Hopac/README.md

 separate responsibilities and combining them into one type is questionable design.
 The F# async design recognizes this issue at the type level, while the C# async design does not, and as a result the C# async design suffers from "gotchas" as has been recognized.
+As an implementation detail, Hopac stores the result of an operation in the *continuation of the operation*, because this allows the continuation to be queued for processing without additional allocations.

 The thread pool, the task parallel library and the async frameworks were not initially designed as a coherent whole.
 As a result, there seem to be some significant overheads when those systems are taken as a whole.
-The Task class, for example, has significantly more fields than a Hopac job (or continuation) and, while tasks are very light-weight when compared to native threads, as a result, Hopac jobs are even more light-weight than async tasks.
+The Task class, for example, has significantly more fields than a Hopac job (or continuation) and, while tasks are very lightweight when compared to native threads, as a result, Hopac jobs are even more lightweight than async tasks.
 In Hopac, jobs are rather intimately tied to the work distributing scheduler.
 This allows operations such as suspending and resuming jobs to be done with an order of magnitude lower overhead than what tasks and async can do at the moment.